Advanced Data File Troubleshooting to Correct Problems With Quicken for Windows

 If you've recently upgraded to a new version of Quicken

 If you have purchased and installed a new version of Quicken and there are issues with your data (such as missing or incorrect totals), there may have been a problem with the conversion.
-An intermediate version may be needed during the conversion process.
+Try completing the Validate steps above in the prior version first, then convert the file.
+Also, depending on what version of Quicken you're upgrading from, an intermediate version may be needed during the conversion process.
 For more information, click here.